 If you need a subdomain you can choose to use whatever word you like (almost), although it's probably best to make it as descriptive as possible, to be more easily memorable for your users.

-You are able to differentiate domain names which use the same words by adding hyphens or having a different TLD.
-So, for example these would all be different domains:
+You are able to differentiate names by adding hyphens or having a different TLD.
+So, for example these would all be different:

-Businesses and organisations generally tend to use one of two options for a domain name:
+Businesses and organisations generally tend to use one of two options:

 - the company name